NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 bot-left (column then row).
 This is also a good opportunity to simplify the file names going forwards.

+This tool expects the ``convert`` tool, part of the ImageMagick software.

 ::

      historical_helper.py rotate-crop --input-path DS1105-2248DA082.tif  --output-path aft.tif \